Any links to Amazon are affiliate links.

 The idea of freedoms is talked about in the second Babywise book.
 I found this to be a difficult concept for me to grasp onto as a first time mother, and have found that to be true of many other mothers.
-When I was reading BW II for my second child, the concept was not difficult and made a lot of sense.
-Here I try to explain it in my own words to help you grasp the concept if you, too, are having difficulty.
+When I was reading On Becoming Babywise Book 2 for my second child, the concept was not difficult and made a lot of sense.
+In this post, I try to explain it in my own words to help you grasp the concept if you, too, are having difficulty understanding what freedoms are.

-The freedoms are referred to in the parenting in the funnel section (pp. 32-37) in Babywise II.
-You only allow freedoms they are developmentally ready for (both physically and mentally).
+The freedoms are referred to in the parenting in the funnel section (pp. 32-37) in On Becoming Babywise Book 2 (buy your copy of Babywise Book 2 here-Affiliate link).
+You only allow freedoms your children are developmentally ready for (both physically and mentally).
 It can be an abstract idea for you to grasp when you are looking at your 4 month old and wondering how it applies to him.